canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 Ubuntu Core doesn't have the :code:`/etc/default/grub` file mapped for the kernel parameters, neither the `update-grub`_ utility.
 Instead, the kernel parameters should be modified `using snap options`_.
-There are two ways to set the kernel parameters:
+There are two snap options for setting the kernel parameters:

-- `system system.kernel.cmdline-append`_
+- `system.kernel.cmdline-append`_
-- `system system.kernel.dangerous-cmdline-append`_
+- `system.kernel.dangerous-cmdline-append`_

 The first one is used to dynamically append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_.
 The second one is used to append any other kernel boot parameters, considered as unvetted by the gadget snap.